jooy2/vitepress-sidebar/README.md

 If this value is `true`, If a menu name contains a number at the beginning, it is sorted by the lower number, not the name.
 For example, if you have files named `1-a`, `10-a`, and `2-a`, a normal sort would sort by name, `['1-a', '10-a', '2-a']`.
 This causes the menu to display in an unintended order because `10-a` takes precedence over `2-a`.

 With this option, they are sorted as follows: `['1-a', '2-a', '10-a']`

 It should be used with the `sortMenusOrderByDescending` option if you want a descending sort.

+### `sortMenusOrderNumericallyFromLink`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, If a menu name contains a number at the beginning, it is sorted by the lower number, not the name.
+This option is the same as `sortMenusOrderNumericallyFromTitle`, but sorts by links instead of file titles.
+Therefore, it cannot be used with the `sortMenusOrderNumericallyFromTitle` option.

+It should be used with the `sortMenusOrderByDescending` option if you want a descending sort.